sagemath/sagewiki_to_gh-2022-10-10/faq.md

 You can browse the complete source code to everything in Sage at [http://www.sagemath.org/hg/].
 This is a web interface to the Mercurial repository.
 The main source files are at [http://www.sagemath.org/hg/sage-main?cmd=manifest;manifest=-1;path=/sage/].
 The other directories include docs directories, the package system, etc.

+== Getting help ==

+=== How do I get help? ===

+Sage has two very active email lists and a very active IRC channel.
+Many developers also actively blog and also post other Sage-related tutorials and talks.
+See http://sagemath.org/community.html for a listing of these resources.

 == Other questions ==